Tagged: freedom of speech

 Rave Parties in Saudi Arabia: Crown Prince MBS Stuns the Old Guard with Modernization Push.”
 (Hindustan Times, YouTube, Jan 2023)

 At the same time, Italy criminalizes rave parties.
-In Italy now, organizing a rave party will owe you up to six years imprisonment.
+In Italy now, organizing a rave party will owe one up to six years imprisonment.
 The law has just been passed.
 Italians have had enough and know better than MBS.

 P.S.
 “Woman Who Went Topless After Argentina’s World Cup Win Escapes Arrest in Qatar.
 An Argentine woman, seen flashing in videos from the stadium, has appeared to have escaped any action.”
 (News18, Dec 22, 2022)